 It really depends on the cause.
 Has an injury to your rotator cuff led to substantial inflammation in your shoulder bursae?
 If so, that would lead to a degree of bursitis.
 Has it inflamed the tendon itself?
 That would be tendonitis.
-Suffering from frozen shoulder?
-Did you get into a vehicle accident and fractured a shoulder bone?
-Is the discomfort being caused by an arthritic condition like osteoporosis or bone spurs?
+Suffering from a frozen shoulder?
+Did you get into a vehicle accident and suffer a fractured a shoulder bone?
+Is the discomfort caused by an arthritic condition like osteoporosis or bone spurs?
 This is why it’s imperative to speak with a professional when there’s an issue.
 Here’s a sampling of some types of shoulder pain.

 For adults, impingement of the rotator cuff tendon is the most common cause of shoulder pain.
-Our Better Health chiropractic and physical therapy clinics have been in Alaska since 1998, so we can attest to that.
-Thing is, it’s also common for shoulder pain to be misdiagnosed by general practitioners as a local problem with the shoulder, when the issue is with the cervical spine or neck.
+Our Better Health Chiropractic and physical therapy clinics have been in Alaska since 1998, so we can attest to that.
+Thing is, it’s also common for shoulder pain to be misdiagnosed by general practitioners as a local problem with the shoulder when the issue is with the cervical spine or neck.
 We use simple physical assessments and shoulder pain tests, or even imaging technology, to diagnose and design shoulder pain treatment programs that incorporate chiropractic medicine and rehabilitative therapy.

 Topical ointments may have their place, but will not address the underlying cause of pain.
 Rest and ice packs may also be found beneficial for temporary minor aches and pains.
 At our clinics, we’ll focus on using chiropractic adjustments when necessary to address the shoulder joint, shift it forward or backward, restore alignment and help the body heal itself.
 We can also employ physical therapy methods, help you address and correct any posture issues, and work with you in terms of food and exercise because they often play a huge role.